PeterCamilleri/mysh/README.md

 2. Internal Commands - These commands are recognized by having the first word in the input match a word stored in an internal hash of command actions.
-For more information see Interanl Commands below.
+For more information see Internal Commands below.
 3. External Ruby Commands - These commands are recognized by having the first word in the input have the extension (*.rb) of a ruby source file.
 For more information see External Ruby Commands below.